-Nurturing the art of public speaking takes time.
-And so, many opt in to join public speaking seminars to know more about the techniques good public speakers have.
+Mastering public speaking takes time.
+Many join public speaking seminars to learn the techniques good speakers use.

 1. Increase Confidence

-Public speaking puts you to continuously face the crowd and deal with the anxiety that comes with it.
-In effect, this boosts self-confidence as you learn to deal with what you fear.
+Public speaking forces you to face the crowd and handle the anxiety that comes with it.
+This boosts self-confidence as you learn to confront what you fear.

 2. Expand Career Opportunities

-Verbal communication is also integral to make employees understand plans, proposals, and insights of their companies or business owners.
-In line with that, it’s surprising that universities or colleges don’t put a lot of emphasis on teaching students how to speak well publicly.
+Verbal communication is key for employees to understand plans, proposals, and insights from their companies or business owners.
+Surprisingly, universities or colleges don’t emphasize teaching students how to speak well in public.

 3. Improves Communication Skills